denten-books/plain-text/2-surface.md

 effect constitute what we mean by the "processing" part of "word processing."
 In the first stage of its development, the processed sign mixes with machine control code.
 In the second stage, it disappears from view.

+The potential incongruence between invisible data stroage and its apparent representation was a key problem in the decades perceeding the advent of the screen simulation.
+In a patent filed in 1954 on the behalf of the Borroughs Coproration of Detroit, Michigan Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
+The electrographic printer anticipates the modern photocopier.
+Rather than storing data in code, the inventors imagine forming letter shapes directly on the surface of magnetic tape.
+A small printing head would convert binary input into a five-by-seven grid of magnetic charges, capable of rendering the English alphabet.
+The magnetic image could then be combined with a recording medium having the "correct physical properties to adhere to the electrostatic latent images" [@epstein_electrographic_1961, 2].

+!["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images/magnetic-alphabet-epstein.png)

 Advances in magnetic storage in the field of audio recording and in supercomputer applications like the Mark III found their way into the business